 The Serious and Violent Offender Reentry Initiative (SVORI) Program is a 63-bed program housed at the Estelle Unit’s expansion cellblock in Huntsville.
 The program provides pre-release and in-cell programming, transitional services and post-release supervision for offenders in administrative segregation.
 SVORI is a coordinated partnership between the Rehabilitation Programs Division, the Correctional Institutions Division, the Parole Division and the Texas Board of Pardons and Paroles (BPP).
 The program spans from six to 18 months and consists of one or two phases.
 Phase I is a six-month in-cell cognitive-based program provided through computer-based equipment.
 Offenders with the parole stipulation of SVORI aftercare must also participate in Phase II.

 Substance Abuse Treatment

-The Youthful Offender Program (YOP) was established in 1995 in response to changes in the law allowing offenders as young as 14 to be tried and sentenced as adults.
-YOP offenders are separated from the adult incarcerated population and have an opportunity for school, work and vocation.
-Additionally, a therapeutic community is offered for those youthful offenders within the YOP who are in need of intensive treatment.
-Treatment includes education, social skills training, anger management, values development, goal setting, cognitive restructuring, substance abuse counseling, conflict resolution, aggression replacement, and life skills.
-The topics of focus groups include parenting, cultural diversity, grief/loss, gang intervention, victim empathy, and employment preparation.
+The Youthful Offender Program, now the COURAGE Program, was established in 1995 in response to changes in the law that allow offenders as young as 14 to be tried and sentenced as adults.
+These young offenders (ages 14 through 17) are separated from the adult incarcerated population and live in sheltered housing that uses a token economy to promote positive change and enhance self-improvement.
+Treatment includes education, social skills training, anger management, values development, goal setting, cognitive restructuring, substance abuse counseling, conflict resolution, aggression replacement and life skills.

 Prisoner Reentry Initiative (PRI) Pre-Release Program